NOA switches to Norwegian servers

 NOA has replaced Heroku, owned by American Amazon with servers in Ireland, with Norwegian Tussa and servers in Sunnmøre.
-We do this to secure our customers and users so that we can help even more people with attendance registration.
+We do this to reassure our customers and users so that we can help even more with attendance registration.

-On July 16, 2020, the Court of Justice of the European Union issued a landmark judgment on the transfer of personal data to countries outside the EU/EEA that may affect several digital solutions used by citizens, public and private companies.
-The decision is called the "Schrems II judgment" after the Austrian privacy activist Max Schrems.
-Schrems complained to the Irish Data Protection Authority to stop the transfer of personal data between Facebook Ireland and Facebook Inc. in the US.
-He argued that his personal data was not adequately protected in the US.
+On July 16, 2020, the European Court of Justice issued a landmark ruling on the transfer of personal data to countries outside the EU/EEA, which may have implications for several digital solutions used by citizens, public and private companies.
+The decision is called the “Schrems II judgment” after the Austrian privacy activist Max Schrems.
+Schrems complained to the Irish Data Protection Commission to stop the transfer of personal data between Facebook Ireland and Facebook Inc. in the USA.
+He argued that his personal data was not adequately protected in the USA.

-One consequence of the Schrems II ruling is thus a stricter basis for transfers from the EU to the US to ensure privacy.
+A consequence of the Schrems II judgment is therefore stricter transfer conditions from the EU to the USA to ensure privacy.

-In NOA, we therefore choose to remove all uncertainty about this issue by switching to Norwegian Tussa with storage, monitoring and daily backup at a remote location.
+In NOA, we therefore choose to remove all uncertainty surrounding this issue by switching to Norwegian Tussa with storage, monitoring and daily backup at an external location.

-If you want to hear more about NOA's secure services and start using them from this fall, please contact us here we contact form, or send an email directly to hege@noticeofattendance.com.
+If you would like to hear more about NOA's secure services and start using them this fall, please contact us here via the contact form, or send an email directly to hege@noticeofattendance.com.

 Previous